taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Artificial Intelligence: A Modern Approach by Stuart Russell, Peter Norvig
 - The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman
 - An Introduction to Statistical Learning: With Applications in R by Gareth James, Trevor Hastie, Robert Tibshirani, Daniela Witten
+- AI and Machine Learning for Coders: A Programmer's Guide to Artificial Intelligence by Laurence Moroney

 ### Machine Learning